 A good surgeon will listen to your vision for your body and give you a realistic idea of what a thigh lift can achieve.

-A thigh lift (also known as thighplasty) removes excess skin, fat, and tissue from the outer or inner thighs.
-Many people who have heavier legs and are uncomfortable with their appearance try diet and exercise and either find:
+A thigh lift removes excess skin, fat, and tissue from the outer or inner thighs.
+Many people who have heavier legs and are uncomfortable with their appearance try diet and exercise, and usually find that:

 A healthy lifestyle is a good starting point for everyone, including those with heavy legs.
 Weight loss can decrease the amount of fat in your thighs, and thus reduce the girth and size of your legs – but it will not help with any issues related to excess or sagging leg skin.
 Surgery is the only way to remove the skin and reshape the thighs.